callmeblaqgenda/callmeblaqgenda/README.md

 ## Hello there 👋, I’m Joshua Purity Olubiyo widely known as BLAQGENDA!

-- 🎓 Emerged the **Best Graduating Learner for Data Science at AltSchool Africa Tinyuka 2025.
+- 🎓 Emerged the **Best Graduating Learner in Data Science at AltSchool Africa Tinyuka 2025.
 Passionate about learning, building, and sharing knowledge.**

 - 👀 I’m interested in **EDA, data visualization, machine learning, A/B testing, model deployment, real-world datasets, data storytelling, and open-source collaborations.**